questionmark/qm-oap-docs/src/deliveryodata/attempt.rst

         This optional field allows you to navigate to the associated MonitoringType entity.
 See also :od:prop:`MonitoringTypeID`.

+    ..  od:prop::   Appointments Appointment
+        :collection:

+        .. versionadded:: 2019.05

+        When used with a MonitoringType that requires appointments to be pre-booked, this navigation property exposes the information about the Appointments associated with the Attempt.

     ..  od:prop::   AnswerUpload  AnswerUpload

         A navigation property to a set of answers uploaded from an